1953 Meath Senior Football Championship

 This season saw St. Peter's Dunboyne's return to the top flight after claiming the 1952 Meath Intermediate Football Championship title.
 Slane also made their return to the grade after claiming the 1952 J.F.C. title.

 Syddan were the defending champions after they defeated Skryne in the previous years final, however they lost their crown by failing to Navan O'Mahonys in a Final Play-Off.

-Navan O'Mahonys claimed their 1st ever S.F.C. title by defeating Trim in the final at Pairc Tailteann by 3-7 to 2-4 on 13 September 1953.
+Navan O'Mahonys claimed their first S.F.C. title by defeating Trim in the final at Pairc Tailteann by 3-7 to 2-4 on 13 September 1953.
 Tony McCormack had the honor of being the first man to raise the Keegan Cup.

 At the end of the season Slane were regraded to the 1954 I.F.C.
 From 1954 onwards the North and South Meath districts discontinued their representation in the Meath S.F.C.

 Team changes

 The following teams have changed division since the 1952 championship season.